 A lot of people don’t believe veterans when they say they have Chronic Fatigue Syndrome because it’s a rule-out condition.
-It’s often diagnosed after ruling out things like HIV/AIDS, mental health conditions, other health problems that could be affecting sleep, and simple insomnia.
+It’s often diagnosed after ruling out things like HIV/AIDS, mental health conditions, other health problems that could be affecting sleep or simple insomnia.
 Since it is that type of condition, it can be hard to get a clear chronic fatigue syndrome disability rating.

 Treatment for CFS is just as tricky as the diagnosis.
 Sometimes you can be prescribed painkillers or anti-depressants — often treating the most notable symptoms that might be causing it.
 Exercise, physical therapy, and counseling might also be ordered, but again that is to treat the symptoms that surround chronic fatigue syndrome rather than diagnose it.

 - ME/CFS Disability Benefits for Veterans

 - What is the VA Disability Rating for Chronic Fatigue Syndrome?

 - Chronic Fatigue Syndrome VA Disability Ratings

 - Does Chronic Fatigue Make you Feel Incapacitated?

 - How do you Prove Your Chronic Fatigue Syndrome is Service-Connected?

 - Persian Gulf Vets and Chronic Fatigue Syndrome

 - Less Severe Symptoms of CFS/ME that Still Get a VA Rating